radiodee1/awesome-chatbot/README.md

 * `tgt_ending` This is the filename ending for the target test and training files.
 * `base_filename` This is the base filename for when the program saves the network weights and biases.
 * `base_file_num` This is a number that is part of the final filename for the saved weights from the network.
+* `num_vocab_total` This number is the size of the vocabulary.
+It is also read by the `do_make_vocab.py` file.
+It can only be chhanged when the vocabulary is being created before training.
+* `batch_size` Training batch size.
+May be replaced by `batch_constant`.
+* `steps_to_stats` Number representing how many times the `fit` method is called before the stats are printed to the screen.
+* `epochs` Number of training epochs.
+* `embed_size` Dimensionality of the basic word vector length.
+Each word is represented by a vector of numbers and this vector is as long as `embed_size`.
+This can only take certain values.
+The GloVe download, mentioned above, has word embedding in only certain sizes.
+These sizes are: 50, 100, 200, and 300.
+* `embed_train` This is a True/False parameter that determines whether the model will allow the loaded word vector values to be modified at the time of training.
+* `autoencode` This is a True/False parameter that determines whether the model is set up for regular encoding or autoencoding during the training phase.
+* `infer_repeat` This parameter is a number higher than zero that determines how many times the program will run the `infer` method when stats are being printed.
+* `embed_mode` This is a string.
+Accepted values are 'mod' and 'normal'.
+This allows the development of code that will test out different testing scenarios. 'mod' is not supported at the time of this writing.
+Use 'normal' at all times.
+* `dense_activation` There is a dense layer in the model and this parameter tells that layer how to perform its activations.
+If the value None or 'none' is passed to the program the dense layer is skipped entirely.
+The value 'softmax' was used initially but produced poor results.
+The value 'tanh' produces some reasonable results.
+* `sol` This is the symbol used for the 'start of line' token.
+* `eol` This is the symbol used for the 'end of line' token.
+* `unk` This is the symbol used for the 'unknown word' token.
+* `units` This is the initial value for hidden units in the first LSTM cell in the model.
+* `learning_rate` This is the learning rate for the 'adam' optimizer.
+* `tokens_per_sentence` This is the number of tokens per sentence.
+* `batch_constant` This number serves as a batch size parameter.